 Management policies and processes including planning, organizing and controlling; overview of the functions of organization theory and behavior.

-MGMT 3313 Organizational Communication Credit: 3 | Lecture: 3
+MGMT 3313 Organizational Communication Credit: 3 | Lecture: 3 promotion and termination.

 A study of theories and practices in organizational communication, dissemination of information in organizational settings, effectiveness, relative costs and feedback potential.